USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 ### hotellingHourFraction

 hotellingHourFraction allocates hotelling activity by the hour of day.
-This is a user provided table that is empty by default.
+The default algorithm allocates hotelling activity based on VMT hourly activity (see hourVMTFraction).
+If local data are available, they can be input into this table to override the default algorithm.
+Therefore, this table is empty by default.

 | Field        | Type        | Null | Key | Default | Comment                                                                    |
 | ------------ | ----------- | ---- | --- | ------- | -------------------------------------------------------------------------- |